armando1339/QuizMaster/README.md

 # QuizMaster

-This is a demo Rails app for Quipper technical exam.
+This is a demo Rails app for Quipper (technical exam).

 ###Tecnical